Last fact-checked: 3 February 2020

 You might experience restricted breathing and your chest will almost certainly feel tight but this is quite normal.
 If all is well, you will probably be released after a few hours and allowed to go home with specific instructions on how to take care of yourself and with medication to apply or take to aid healing and reduce the risk of infection.
 It’s important to keep the incision sites clean and dry and apply the ointment as directed.
 It’s also recommended you wear a sports bra around the clock for the first two weeks.

-You will also be given a date for a follow up appointment when you will be examined by your doctor to check you’re on the mend.
-It’s advisable to wait for around six weeks before you resume strenuous activity or in the direction of your surgeon.
+You will also be given a date for a follow-up appointment, during which time you will be examined by your doctor in Phuket to confirm there are no problems.
+After this, you should be given the green light to fly home.
+It’s advisable to wait for around six weeks before you resume strenuous activity.